Jasper Productivity Solutions

 • Controlling Office Interruptions

 One of the biggest complaints I hear from people is that they can't work for more than a few minutes without being interrupted.
 The result?
-A small project ends up taking all day, or you have to work into the evening because that's the only time you're not interrupted.
-An open-door policy sounds good in theory, but it can produce so many interruptions that it's hard to get anything done.
+A small project ends up taking all day, or you have to work evenings or weekends because that's the only time it's quiet and you're not interrupted.
+An open-door policy sounds good in theory, but it can produce so many walk-in interruptions that it's hard to get anything done.
+And it's becoming clearer that being always reachable by email is having terrible effects on many people's productivity.
 The other extreme is equally unwise -- if you block off interruptions for several hours, a small problem you could have handled might turn into a crisis because you couldn't be reached.
 You need a balance between controlling interruptions and staying informed.

-When someone pokes their head in and asks "got a minute?"
+Back to the physical world - When someone pokes their head in and asks "got a minute?"
 Reply "not now, unless it's urgent."
-Then set a time to meet them later -- and set an ending time, too.
+Then set a time to meet them later - and set an ending time, too.
 If you've told someone you're available between 4:10 and 4:25 they can't be offended if you walk them to the door at 4:25.
-Should you choose to speak with them right then, stand to greet them and remain standing -- your visitor is unlikely to sit.
-State how much time you have -- -odd numbers like "I have seven minutes" make it clear that your time is limited.
-For a visitor who merits a sit-down meeting, try this: After you've covered what you need to, politely signal "time to go" -- glance at your watch, shuffle some papers, or pick up the phone.
-If your visitor ignores these cues, stand up and say, "that's it, then!
+Should you choose to speak with them right then, stand to greet them and remain standing - your visitor is unlikely to sit.
+State how much time you have - odd numbers like "I have seven minutes" make it clear that your time is limited.
+For a visitor who merits a sit-down meeting, try this: After you've covered what you need to, politely signal "time to go" by glancing at your watch, shuffling some papers, or picking up the phone.
+If your visitor ignores these cues, stand up and say, "That's it, then!
 Thank you for coming in," and walk over to her and edge her towards the door.

 Office Layout